-Hi, my name is Christina and currently I am an intern here at Aktuel.
-This blog entry will be about my experiences as an intern during times of Covid-19 and about what I’ve learnt from the internship.
+Hi, my name is Christina and I am currently an intern at Aktuel Translations.
+This blog entry will be about my experiences as an intern during Covid-19 and about what I’ve learnt from the internship.